Roundup Weed Killer Lawsuit

 - Monsanto has known that exposure to glyphosate presents human health risks, including a risk of developing cancer.

-At ClassAction.com, our attorneys have recovered more than $2 billion in damages, helping the firm gain a national, award-winning reputation.
-If you or a loved one were diagnosed with non-Hodgkin’s lymphoma because of exposure to Roundup Weed Killer, we have the experience to hold Monsanto accountable.
-Contact us today for a free, no-obligation case review.
+At ClassAction.com, our attorneys have recovered more than $4 billion in damages, helping the firm gain a national, award-winning reputation.
+If you or a loved one were diagnosed with non-Hodgkin’s lymphoma because of exposure to Roundup Weed Killer, we have the experience to hold Monsanto accountable to help you recover compensation.